-Timberwise were contacted by the University of Manchester and were instructed to undertake a damp and timber survey on Waterloo Place building, their iconic Grade II listed building forming part of the original campus and home to the University’s occupational health service.
+Timberwise’ damp specialists was contacted by the University of Manchester and were instructed to undertake a damp survey on Waterloo Place building, their iconic Grade II listed building forming part of the original campus and home to the University’s occupational health service.
 The University was concerned as part of the toilets and corridor facilities on the ground floor were subject to the large ingress of moisture coming through the walls ultimately badly affecting the internal decoration.

 Did you know?

 An extensive and thorough survey was carried out, including an external inspection and review of the general well-being of the building advising on any areas that Timberwise believe could be exacerbating the concerns the University had.
 Timberwise’s industry-trained Surveyor noted the rear elevation downspout from the gutter was not sealed and fixed correctly, this was allowing moisture to enter the building instead of being dispersed away as required.
 The mastic seals around the windows were in poor condition and therefore allowing water to trickle through.